If you want an easy CMS application to publish information about your business online, then we strongly recommend that you consider using WordPress.

-Similarities Between WordPress Pages And Posts
+Similarities Between Posts Vs Pages

-- Depending on the theme and plugins you have installed on your web site, content from or links to WP pages and posts can display in your widget and menu areas.
+- Depending on the plugins and theme you have installed, content from or links to pages and posts can display in your widget and menu areas.

-- ”About Us” Page
+- Contact Us Page

-- Your Contact Information
+- Legal Information

-- Customer Testimonials Section
+- Resources Section

 - etc …

 Pages in WordPress are not listed by date and are not referenced using categories and tags.